 Beloit is a tiny village located in the state of Ohio.
-With a population of 892 people and just one neighborhood, Beloit is the 595th largest community in Ohio.
-Much of the housing stock in Beloit was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 894 people and just one neighborhood, Beloit is the 595th largest community in Ohio.
+Beloit has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages, Beloit isn鈥檛 mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Beloit are a mix of both white- and blue-collar jobs.
+Beloit is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Beloit is a village of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Beloit who work in maintenance occupations (13.31%), healthcare suport services (8.27%), and architecture and engineering (7.91%).

 Beloit is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.